willsketch/bio_informatics_algos/README.md

 This is an example with 98 predicted colonies

 ![](pred_image.jpg)

+contact me if you need the weights , will be more than happy to share them.

 TODO
 * Fine tune the model by trying different optmizers like Adam and other configurations